 “OH MY GOD YOU ACTUALLY TALK!”

-Don’t nag them to spend all their time with you because you need attention.
+Don’t nag them to spend all their time with you because you don’t want to be alone.
 Introverts shouldn’t be alone 24/7, but if you want time with them it needs to be purposeful or enjoyable for them too, and not just because you want company.

 If you are in a relationship with an introvert communication is key.
 Tell them what you need and let them tell you what they need.
 Then find a way for you to both compromise so that your needs are equally fulfilled.
 When you plan to go to a party also make a plan to let them have recharging time afterwards.